Colorectal Cancer Program

 - Colorectal cancer education and screening to all residents

-- A colonoscopy to residents over 50 years of age or residents over 21 years old who are at increased risk for colorectal cancer
+- A colonoscopy to residents 45 years of age and older or residents over 18 years old who are at increased risk for colorectal cancer.

 - Necessary diagnostic, treatment, and patient navigation services for colorectal cancer